 The matte-black dial provides a good background for the dagger-shaped hour and minute hands also made of bronze and supplied with tiny amounts of lume on their tips.

-Its layout is rather standard, because the watch is equipped with a mass-produced ETA Valjoux 7751 automatic chronograph movement, but the decoration also makes the dial look, um, different.
+Its layout is rather standard because the Pirata Complete Calendar is equipped with a mass-produced ETA Valjoux 7751 automatic chronograph movement, but the decoration also makes the dial look, um, different.

-Being a version of the ETA Valjoux 7750 caliber, the movement comes with a so called full calendar module, so that the watch can display date, day of week, and month.
+Being a version of the ETA Valjoux 7750 caliber, the movement comes with a so-called “full calendar” module, so that the dial can display date, day of the week, and month.
 Of course, there is also a moon-phase display with day/night indicator.

 The only thing that puzzles me here a little is the water resistance rating of just 50 meters.
 I mean, it is a pirate-themed watch, isn’t it supposed to be more durable and all?

-Cuervo y Sobrinos plans to issue 200 pieces of the watch.
+Cuervo y Sobrinos plans to issue only 200 pieces.
 The retail price of $8250 seems a bit over the top here and even the quality of the mechanism that powers it probably wouldn’t save the piece if the Swiss-based brand won’t start to discount it aggressively soon after the piece comes to a boutique near you.
 Well, anyway, good luck with selling them.

 Build Quality: 5/5